 Unusual Options Activity Insight: JD.com

-JD.com (NASDAQ:JD) shares experienced unusual options activity on Tuesday.
-The stock price moved down to $62.72 following the option alert.
+JD.com (NASDAQ:JD) shares experienced unusual options activity on Wednesday.
+The stock price moved up to $70.4 following the option alert.

 Three Signs Of Unusual Options Activity